 Administrative fatigue leads to fuzzy math.
 It’s hard to blame an employee for quickly estimating mileage and then moving on.
 But do you think that employee will err on the side of caution?
 Overestimation of mileage is very common, and it adds up as more and more employees do it throughout the organization.
 Consider this also: mileage rates do not typically fluctuate with gas prices, so in times of high gas prices, employees will feel financial pressure, leading to further buffering of reported mileage.

-Any mileage reporting process that depends on employees for accuracy prevents the company from controlling costs associated with travel reimbursement.
-When choosing a mileage log, it is vital to take this problem with traditional logs into consideration.
+Any mileage reporting process that depends on employees for accuracy prevents the company from controlling costs associated with business vehicle reimbursement.
+When choosing a mileage tracking program, it is vital to take this problem with traditional mileage logs into consideration.

 To effectively gather data and use it well, you might provide CRM software to employees.
 But will this additional administrative process fix the problem?
 More likely, administratively averse employees will underutilize the CRM or avoid it as yet one more tedious task.